namtonthat/dagster-ecs/DEPLOYMENT_ARCHITECTURE.md

-# Dagster ECS External Repository Deployment Architecture
+# Dagster ECS Dynamic DAG Loading Architecture

 ## Overview

-This system enables dynamic deployment of external Dagster repositories into the ECS-based Dagster deployment.
-Each external repository becomes a separate code location with isolated S3 storage.
+This system provides a **dynamic DAG loading architecture** where DAG files are stored in S3 and automatically synced to ECS containers every 60 seconds.
+This eliminates the need to rebuild Docker images when DAG code changes, providing faster deployments and better separation of concerns.

-The architecture is designed for **cost optimization** and **high scalability**, leveraging AWS Free Tier resources while maintaining production-grade capabilities.
+The architecture is designed for **cost optimization** and **high scalability**, leveraging AWS Free Tier resources while maintaining production-grade capabilities with secure credential management.

 ## Cost-Optimized Infrastructure